 Therefore, in the case of a child with an identified special educational need, the procedure for dealing with him/her may differ.
-The alternative strategy will be formed in agreement with the child, their parents/carers and the relevant school staff.
-The procedure will be clearly explained to all those who might have contact with the child in school.
+The alternative strategies outlined in a Personal Intervention Plan (PIP) will be formed in agreement with the child, their parents/carers and the relevant school staff.
+The PIP will be clearly explained to all those who might have contact with the child in school.
+Protective Personal Equipment (PPE) will be worn by staff members to support SEND children who spit.
+If a SEND child requires positive handling, their parents will be notified.
+For children with SEND staff should follow the behaviour escalation flow chart shown below;